wp-plugins/sliding-contact-form-by-formget/readme.txt

 == Description ==

 Sliding Contact Form By FormGet is a advance form builder tool.
 This plugin helps you to capture users information from your site.
 You can build unlimited contact forms in a seconds using
 Contact Form Builder Option.
-This advance user friendly contact form creator includes some amazing features such as-
+This advance user friendly contact form creator **includes some amazing features such as**-
 *  You can add unlimited number of contact form fields including different type of text input form fields, captcha, textarea and form submission button.
 * Sliding Contact Form By FormGet plugin allow to create contact form visually along with real time visual contact form editor.
 *  You can also add validation rule to your contact form.